EBay's higher investments weigh on profit forecast, shares fall

 To attract more Gen Z buyers, it also launched its streetwear vertical in June as an add-on to its sneakers category.

-The company forecast third-quarter profit to be between 96 cents and $1.01 per share, compared to analysts' estimates of $1.02, according to Refinitiv data.
+The company forecast third-quarter profit to be between 96 cents and US$1.01 per share, compared to analysts' estimates of US$1.02, according to Refinitiv data.

 While Ebay attracts price-conscious customers due to its secondhand products vertical, it faces competition from larger online retailers including Amazon.com and Shopify.

-Gross merchandise value, a key industry metric that denotes the total value of goods and services sold on the marketplace, fell 2 per cent, to $18.2 billion in the second quarter.
+Gross merchandise value, a key industry metric that denotes the total value of goods and services sold on the marketplace, fell 2 per cent, to US$18.2 billion in the second quarter.

-The company forecast third-quarter revenue in the range of $2.46 billion and $2.52 billion, compared to analysts' average estimates of $2.47 billion.
+The company forecast third-quarter revenue in the range of US$2.46 billion and US$2.52 billion, compared to analysts' average estimates of US$2.47 billion.

-Revenue in the quarter ended June 30 was $2.54 billion, compared to expectations of $2.51 billion.
+Revenue in the quarter ended Jun 30 was US$2.54 billion, compared to expectations of US$2.51 billion.